metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 Optional:

-- `disable_alerts` (List of String) 'disableAlerts' is a list of alerts that should be disabled.Possible values are:<br>'NetObservDroppedFlows', which is triggered when the eBPF agent is missing packets or flows, such as when the BPF hashmap is busy or full, or the capacity limiter is being triggered.<br>
+- `disable_alerts` (List of String) 'disableAlerts' is a list of alerts that should be disabled.
+Possible values are:<br> 'NetObservDroppedFlows', which is triggered when the eBPF agent is missing packets or flows, such as when the BPF hashmap is busy or full, or the capacity limiter is being triggered.<br>
 - `enable` (Boolean) Set 'enable' to 'false' to disable eBPF agent metrics collection.
 It is enabled by default.
 - `server` (Attributes) Metrics server endpoint configuration for the Prometheus scraper. (see [below for nested schema](#nestedatt--spec--agent--ebpf--metrics--server))